New combo therapy aims to boost immune attack on stomach cancer

 Summary

-This study tests whether adding a drug called thymosin alpha 1 to standard chemo-radiation and immunotherapy can improve outcomes for people with stage III gastroesophageal junction cancer.
-About 48 adults who have not yet been treated will be randomly assigned to receive either the standard combination or the standard combination plus thymosin.
-The main goal is to see if the added drug leads to a complete disappearance of the tumor at the time of surgery.
+This study tests whether adding an immune-boosting drug (thymosin alpha 1) to standard chemo-immunotherapy can improve outcomes for people with stage III gastroesophageal junction cancer.
+About 48 participants will receive either the standard treatment or the standard plus thymosin before surgery.
+The goal is to see if the combination leads to more complete tumor disappearance.

 Disclaimer